JaimieHemmings/HTML-CSS-Project/README.md

 - Colour Scheme

-  The main colours used on the website are a deep blue, a lighter shade of blue, green, black and white.
+  The main colours used on the website are a deep blue, a lighter shade of blue, black and white.
 These colours allow me to create an aesthetic website while offering good contrast to improve readability of text as well as draw attention to important sections of the website. colour can have a massive impact on an individuals psychology and how they interprate a message.
 [The psychology of Color](https://99designs.com/blog/creative-inspiration/psychology-color-web-design/)

 - Typography